Skip to main content

 Why WebAssembly

 Extensions are the most dangerous code a code editor runs.
 They are written by third parties, downloaded from registries, and executed with access to the user’s files and network.
 The traditional approach is to trust them and hope for the best.
-Land takes a different approach: it runs native extensions inside WebAssembly, where the runtime itself enforces what each extension can and cannot do.
+Land’s approach is different: running extensions inside WebAssembly, where the runtime itself enforces what each extension can and cannot do.

 The Problem with Policy-Based Sandboxing